-The Company recorded a comprehensive loss of \$1,476,003 for the six months ended March 31, 2016 compared to \$263,870 for the six months ended March 31, 2015.
+The Company recorded a comprehensive loss of \$1,341,043 for the six months ended March 31, 2017 compared to \$1,476,003 for the six months ended March 31, 2016.

-The Company recorded a foreign exchange translation loss of \$137,881 for the six months ended March 31, 2016 compared to a foreign exchange translation gain of \$428,148 for the six months ended March 31, 2015.
-The translation gain or loss is due to the fluctuation of the Canadian dollar in relation to the US dollar, and as the Company's exploration and evaluation assets are incurred in US dollars while the Company does not have significant US dollar denominated liabilities the translation adjustment amount can vary widely from quarter to quarter.
+The Company recorded a foreign currency translation gain of \$41,310 for the six months ended March 31, 2017 compared to a foreign currency translation loss of \$137,881 for the six months ended March 31, 2016.
+The Company's foreign currency translation gain or loss is due to the fluctuation of the Canadian dollar in relation to the US dollar.
+As the Company's exploration and evaluation assets are denominated in US dollars while the Company does not have significant US dollar denominated liabilities, the translation adjustment amount can vary widely from period to period.